charlesglucas/sugar_dms/README.md

 The main parameters to take into account are:

-  - `R`, the number of realizations of the Monte Carlo vector;
+  - `R`, the number of realizations of the Monte Carlo vector for Stein estimates;
   - `sigma`, the noise level which is estimated by default.

 Here is an example with non-default parameters: